Nattie29/Capstone/README.md

 	- Sri Lanka\
 	- Thailand
 #### The User:
-The user will be the world population especially people in selected Asian countries who are stressed from air pollution.
+The users will be the world population especially people in selected Asian countries who are stressed from air pollution.
 The outcomes to be aware to create high chances of AQI.
 ### The Big Idea:
 The machine learning approach will be using historical AQI data, and historical death causes data.\
 And predict the relationship between air quality and the number of deaths which is assumed that caused by high AQI.\